Suburb overview

 Proportion of separate houses versus units, townhouses, and other home types.
 Useful for investors assessing rental demand mix.

 Gawler South is a smaller community of 2,618 — about 71% of the South Australia suburb median (3,699) — so investors should factor in the narrower buyer pool and longer average time-on-market.
 Household income of $64,376/year is 20% below the South Australia median of $80,964, typically translating into lower entry prices and a tenant base more sensitive to rent increases.
-Rent of $260/week (87% coverage of the $1,300/month median mortgage) leaves a gap of roughly $173/month that a typical investor bridges with negative gearing, depreciation and capital growth.
+Median rent of $485/week (as at Jan–Mar 2026, Consumer & Business Services (SA)) equates to roughly $2,102/month — about 162% of the $1,300/month median mortgage repayment recorded at the 2021 Census.
+On those figures rental income covers most or all of the recorded repayment, but repayments on new loans have risen with interest rates since 2021, so re-run the coverage at today's rates before treating this as a cash-flow suburb.
 At 38 km from Adelaide, Gawler South is an outer-metro location where buyers are typically trading commute time for floor space and a lower entry price.

 This suburb suits long-term investors due to steady population growth and affordable entry prices.
 Look for established streets close to schools and shops rather than raw new-estate land.
-Local rents consume roughly 21% of household income — a useful sanity check on tenant affordability.
+At the 2021 Census, local rents consumed roughly 21% of household income — a dated but useful sanity check on tenant affordability.

 How Gawler South stacks up against the median of all South Australia suburbs in our dataset.
 Positive values mean Gawler South sits above the state median; negative means below.